What is a contingent beneficiary?

 Ideally, your primary beneficiary would never die before you, but life insurance is about safeguarding your loved ones from worst-case scenarios.

-Designating a contingent beneficiary will potentially save your loved ones from going through a lengthy and complicated probate process while grieving.
+Designating a contingent beneficiary and keeping your beneficiaries up-to-date can save your loved ones from going through a lengthy and complicated probate process while grieving, and ensure your wishes are honored even after you’re gone.

 Frequently asked questions